 Finally, Edward J. Burns, 30, a Cold Spring native who also went by Robert, died of battle wounds on Oct.
 9. He enlisted while living and working in Two Rivers, Wisconsin, where the American Legion post is named for him.

 Robert Murphy has been president of the Beacon Historical Society since 1998.
 The story of William Wilson was excerpted from his blog at beaconhistorical.org.
 Chip Rowe contributed reporting on Philipstown’s casualties.Did you find this article useful or informative?
-Please consider a donation to support our work.
-Even $5 a month, charged automatically to your credit card, would be terrific.
+Please consider a contribution to support our nonprofit journalism.
+Our annual appeal has begun!
+All gifts of up to $1,000 through Dec.
+31 will be matched TWICE!
+Click here for details.
 We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.